Musth: Behavioral characteristics

 Musth is believed to be linked to sexual arousal or establishing dominance.
 Wild bulls in musth often produce a characteristic low, pulsating rumbling noise known as "musth rumble" that other elephants can hear from miles away.
 The rumble has been shown to prompt not only attraction in the form of reply vocalizations from cows in heat, but also silent avoidance behavior from other bulls, particularly juveniles and non-receptive females, suggesting an evolutionary benefit to advertising the musth state.

-Bull elephants in musth, especially but not only in the wild, are extremely dangerous and have killed keepers/mahouts, livestock, other species, and other bull elephants, female elephants, and calves (the last usually inadvertently or accidentally in what is often called "herd infighting").
+Bull elephants in musth, especially but not only in the wild, are extremely dangerous and have killed keepers/mahouts, livestock, other species, and other bull elephants, female elephants, and calves — the last usually inadvertently or accidentally in what is often called "herd infighting".

 During the 1990s, young bull rogue elephants killed 63 rhinos of both sexes (58 endangered white rhinos and 5 rare black rhinos) in two South African national parks (Hluhluwe–Imfolozi and Pilanesberg).
 This was ultimately attributed to an aberrant form of musth.
-After being rebuffed by older female elephants, the young bulls went after rhinos, killing them after raping some.
+After being rebuffed by older female elephants, the young bulls went after rhinos, killing them.
 Three young elephant bulls were shot, temporarily ending the killings.
 Some scientists opined that this was an example of young male elephants permanently changed by the trauma of witnessing their breeding herds culled due to overcrowding in other South African parks.
-These young bulls had been spared due to their age and size, although herd culls are properly done in entirety, i.e., leaving no survivors to suffer the equivalents of PTSD, survivor guilt, and other disorders or traumas later in life which could then create or exacerbate human-elephant conflicts or other forms of violence, according to Ron Thomson, a late 20th-century Zimbabwe game warden and Parks Board veteran.
+These young bulls had been spared due to their age and size, although herd culls are properly done in entirety, i.e., leaving no survivors to suffer the equivalents of PTSD, survivor guilt, and other disorders or traumas later in life, which could then create or exacerbate human-elephant conflicts or other forms of violence, according to Ron Thomson, a late 20th-century Zimbabwe game warden and Parks Board veteran.
 South African ecologist and ranger Gus van Dyk, who thought of the idea of reintroducing older males into Pilanesberg to prevent younger males from entering musth, noted that no further rhinoceros killings were observed.

 In the absence of older males, whose presence inhibits musth in smaller younger bulls, these adolescent bulls had reached puberty (musth) prematurely, which reduced their control and resulted in the "warped behavior of animals who have lost their elders, and who are now flailing in a diminished, disarranged world."
 It is established that functionally important decision-making abilities may be significantly altered by disruption of the natural structure of kin-based social relationships and that violent disruption "appears capable of driving aberrant behaviours in social animals that are akin to the post-traumatic stress disorder experienced by humans following extremely traumatic events" due to the pachyderms' intelligence, strong emotional family attachments, and prodigious memories.
 Another interrelated but more generalized theory of why the young elephants went wild was that, owing to culls and herd fragmentation, there were no older elephants to teach and discipline them.